Australian Institute of Health and Welfare (2021) Housing affordability, AIHW, Australian Government, accessed 27 November 2021

 Get citations as an Endnote file:

 Access to good quality, affordable housing is fundamental to wellbeing.
-It can help reduce poverty and enhance equality of opportunity, social inclusion and mobility (OECD 2018).
-Affordability is important for Australians wanting to buy a home and for those renting.
-Many factors impact the supply, demand and cost of housing across the country, including Australia’s growing and ageing population and government policies (AIHW 2019).
+It can help reduce poverty and enhance equality of opportunity, social inclusion and mobility (Gurran et al. 2021; Maclennan et al. 2019).
+Affordability is important for both Australians wanting to buy a home and for those renting.
+Many factors influence the supply, demand and cost of housing across the country, including Australia’s growing and ageing population and government policies (AIHW 2021; Burke et al. 2020; Gurran et al. 2021).

 Housing affordability typically refers to the relationship between expenditure on housing (prices, mortgage payments or rents) and household incomes (Thomas & Hall 2016).
 Home ownership and housing tenure and Housing assistance are related to housing affordability.